 There are many ways to be eligible to apply for the Honors Program.
-You can apply if you have one of the following: score of 83 or above on the Reading Skills section of the COMPASS test; a cumulative high school GPA of 3.5 or higher; graduated in the top 10% of your high school class; had a composite score of 25 or above on the ACT; received a combined score of 1000 on the SAT; completed 12 college transfer credits with a minimum 3.25 GPA; completed 12 Carl Sandburg College transfer credits with a minimum 3.25 GPA; or are recommended by an instructor or counselor.
+You can apply if you have one of the following: score of 83 or above on the Reading Skills section of the COMPASS test; a cumulative high school GPA of 3.5 or higher; graduated in the top 10% of your high school class; had a composite score of 25 or above on the ACT; received a combined score of 1000 on the SAT; completed 12 college transfer credits with a minimum 3.25 GPA; or are recommended by an instructor or counselor.